-Melissa Griffiths Parrott has been in the environmental education field for over 25 years.
+Melissa Parrott is the Executive Director of Renewable Energy Long Island (reLI) and the Founder of Students for Climate Action (S4CA).
+She has been in the environmental education field for over 25 years.
 After receiving her degree from California State University, Long Beach, she focused her career in environmental education, attending Harvard University for environmental policy.
 Melissa became the Director of Environmental Education for the Commonwealth of Massachusetts, working directly with the Governor and the Education Commissioner to incorporate environmental education into the State standards and using the environment as an integrated context for learning throughout cross curricula.
 In 2015, Melissa was trained by former Vice President Al Gore and the Climate Reality Project (CRP) on climate science and communications.
 She is now a Mentor, Chairperson of the CRP: Suffolk Chapter, and an active Climate Reality Leader working with youth and climate action campaigns.
-Melissa is currently the Director of Education and Outreach for the Central Pine Barrens Commission and the Founder and Executive Director of Students for Climate Action.
+Prior to joining reLI, Melissa was the Director of Education and Outreach for the Central Pine Barrens Commission.

 Elettra has dedicated much of her career immersed in every aspect of food.
 She is the founder of the food media platform, Impatient Foodie and in 2017 Elettra’s first cookbook, Impatient Foodie (Scribner) was published to great reviews.
 She was also the editor of Refinery29’s food platform, the creator of a series of pop-up restaurants at notable fairs and the host of Vogue’s digital cooking show, Elettra’s Goodness in which she cooked with and interviewed notable guests, including Blake Lively, Seth Meyers and Grace Coddington.